 Valuable online content gets shared on social media sites like Facebook, LinkedIn, and Twitter.
 Such content is known as “curated content,” or content people believe will be of interest to their audience.

-Your blog posts have a higher chance of being read if they get posted on people’s social media pages with large followings.
+Your blog posts have a higher chance of being read if posted on people’s social media pages with large followings.
 Even better, if their followers like what you’re posting, they’ll promote your blog posts on their channels, increasing your online visibility.

 Backlinks and internal links